Call for Applications 2025

 - Upload PDF with all documentation

 Applying is done digitally and in English via the online application form.
-In the online application form you can upload your documentation as one PDF file.
+In this form, you can upload your documentation as one single PDF file.
 This PDF file should not be larger than 10 MB.

 An application consists of the following parts, preceded by a table of contents: